 Through its research initiatives, the Tobin Project catalyzes new work by scholars from many institutional and disciplinary backgrounds on issues of pressing importance to society.
-Some Tobin research initiatives culminate in publication and book projects, which present original research written and edited by scholars with the assistance of the organization’s research team.
+Some Tobin research initiatives culminate in book projects or journal articles, which present original research written and edited by scholars with the assistance of the organization’s research team.
 In other research areas, the Tobin Project convenes scholars to develop their thinking through working papers which are often then published as academic articles.
 With respect to all written work, the Tobin Project aims to provide a community where scholars from varied disciplines can collaborate, test, and refine their ideas with the input of a range of scholars and practitioners.

 Special Interest Influence and How to Limit It

 Recent crises in (de)regulated industries have made it clear that regulation is both necessary and, in many cases, in need of significant improvement.
 More »